 And while you‘re at it, make sure you get yourself a nice pair of tongs as well!

 Instead, it’s better to grill slowly and at low temperatures.
 Make sure you learn how to control your grill temperatures so you can understand slow cooking techniques better.
-This can also help you experiment with different flavor profiles.
+Low and slow will also help you experiment with different flavor profiles.

 Create different grilling zones